joshuacakinyemi-collab/joshuacakinyemi-collab/README.md

 ## Hi there 👋
 ## 🔭 I’m currently working on nothing as of now
-## 🌱 I’m currently learning on how to code
+## 🌱 I’m currently learning how to code
+## My hobbies are Video Games, Blender, and video editing.
 <!--
 **joshuacakinyemi-collab/joshuacakinyemi-collab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.